iLert/docs/integrations/icinga.md

 {% endtab %}
 {% endtabs %}

-5: _Optional:_ You can enable iLert as a notification contact using `vars.notification.enable_ilert = true` attribute in host and service definitions.
-To enable iLert for all hosts and services, add the attribute to the template `/etc/icinga2/conf.d/templates.conf`
+5: _Optional:_ You can enable ilert as a notification contact using `vars.notification.enable_ilert = true` attribute in host and service definitions.
+To enable ilert for all hosts and services, add the attribute to the template `/etc/icinga2/conf.d/templates.conf`

 ```
 template Host "generic-host" {